richardlin047/webdev/Portfolio/Advanced Todo List/README.md

 ## Advanced Todo List

-A web app that allows users to add tasks to complete, mark tasks that have been completed, and delete tasks permanently from their list.
+A stylish and beautifully designed web app that allows users to add tasks to complete, mark tasks that have been completed, and delete tasks permanently from their list.

 ### Built With